Conexiotechnologies/conexio-firmware-sdk/samples/at_client/README.rst

 After programming the sample to your development kit, test the sample by performing the following steps:

-1. Press the reset button on the nRF9160 DK to reboot the kit and start the AT Client sample.
+1. Press the reset button on the Conexio Stratus to reboot the kit and start the AT Client sample.
-#. :ref:`Connect to the nRF9160 DK with LTE Link Monitor<lte_connect>`.
+2.
    .. note::

       Make sure that **Automatic requests** is enabled in LTE Link Monitor.